periklisVegaIT/labela/README.md

 To solve your task I used Django's REST Framework.
 Also I changed the database from SQLite to PostgreSQL and added it to a container.

-To use the application build it thru docker and go to localhost:8000.
+To use the application build it through docker and go to localhost:8000.
-Django REST Api provides us also with an easy to use front-end app that makes HTTP requests easier.
+Django REST API provides us also with an easy to use front-end app that makes HTTP requests easier.
-Of course you can also call the API thru Postman or with classical curl commands thru terminal.
+Of course you can also call the API through Postman or with classical curl commands through terminal.

 **Starting the application**

-* To start go to the directory of the project and execute:
+* To start, go to the directory of the project and execute:
+* This will create all the nessecary containers(For the app and the database).
 - ```docker compose up```

-* There is a fixture created called products.json with 5 dummy data for the database, you can populate the database by using the command below in docker's web container thru CLI:
+* There is a fixture called products.json with 5 dummy products for the database, you can populate the database by using the command below in docker's web container through CLI:
 - ```python manage.py loaddata products.json```
-This will create it all the nessecary containers(For the app and the database)

 # All the urls

 * '' -> Lists all products in the API.
 GET
-* add/ -> Adds items to cart.
+* add/ -> Adds items to the cart.
 POST
-* remove/<int:pk> -> Removes items from cart.
+* remove/<int:pk> -> Removes items from the cart.
 DELETE
-* cart/ -> Lists all products in cart GET
+* cart/ -> Lists all products in the cart.
+GET
-* product/<int:pk> -> See details of a product GET
+* product/<int:pk> -> See details of a product.
+GET
 * order/ -> Order cart.
 POST

-* To add a product you have to send a POST JSON request with id of the product you want to add.
+* To add a product you have to send a POST JSON request with the id of the product you want to add.
 # Example
 - ```{ "id":1 }```

-* To remove a product you have to send a DELETE JSON request with the id of the product that you want to add.
+* To remove a product you have to send a DELETE JSON request with the id of the product that you want to remove.
 # Example
 - ```remove/<id>```